sundayluckyenyinna/quickdial/Readme.markdown

     - UssdService: The service layer of the ussd application.
 The **QuickDialPayload** should be properly built at this layer and the **QuickDialUssdExecutor** should be invoked here calling the '**submit(QuickDialPayload payload)**' method.

-    - MenuHandler: The menu handlers are series of classes annotated with the **@UssdMenuHandler** annotation and defines mapping for the ussd session for the user journey.
-Here, each ussd action is mapped to an invocable method decorated with the **@UssdSubmenuHandler** annotation.
+    - MenuHandler: The menu handlers are series of classes annotated with the **@UssdMenuMapping** annotation and defines mapping for the ussd session for the user journey.
+Here, each ussd action is mapped to an invocable method decorated with the **@UssdSubMenuMapping** annotation.

 ## Autoconfiguration